programming-notes/pig-latin-challenge/README.md

   and add the suffix "ay."
 ENDIF
 ```
-*Figure 1*.
+*Figure 2*.
 Pseudocode for converting a word to pig latin.

-In Figure 1 is pseudocode for a `convert_word_to_pig_latin` method.
+In Figure 2 is pseudocode for a `convert_word_to_pig_latin` method.
 Read through the pseudocode to understand the desired behavior of the method.
 How does it behave when a word begins with a vowel?
 How does it behave when a word begins with one or more consonants?
 Then, write tests in `pig_latin_spec.rb` that will prove that your code is working as intended.
 Write code to accomplish the expectations laid out in the pseudocode and described in the tests.

-###Release 1: Convert a Sentence
+### Release 1: Convert a Sentence

 ```text
 CONVERT COMPLETE SENTENCE